DamoM73/turtle_vid_tute/lesson_4.md

 There is a great deal more to this, but at the moment this is all you need to know.

-So let's change our code so that the strings that are received by the `input` functions are converted into integers.
+Let's change our code.
+Take the strings returned by the `input` function and convert them into integers.

 Here is the finished code as a flowchart.
 Note that we use the same symbol for input as we do for output, with different wording.